alex/what-happens-when/README.rst

   ``ARP process`` below for the DNS server.
 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.
+* then the DNS resolver checks its cache for the IP address corresponding to the domain name.
+If not found, a Root server steps in, redirecting the DNS resolver to the TLD server, which holds the vital information about the requested website.
+  Finally, an authoritative name server provides the actual IP address of the website the client is trying to access.

 ARP process